cefnoram/siger/intro.rst

 Project Documentation
 **********************

-This is a document outlining the full scope of this project: :download:`this PDF document <_downloads/sop-plan-09.pdf>`.
+* This is a document outlining the full scope of this project: :download:`this is a PDF document <_downloads/sop-plan-09.pdf>`.

-This is a presentation providing some detail into our  SOP Project
+* This is a presentation providing some detail about our project::download:`this is a PDF document <_downloads/siger-sop-final.pdf>`.